-Visiting Kyushu, the south-western most of Japan’s main islands, is on the top of my itinerary when I next travel to Japan.
+Visiting Kyushu, the most south-western of Japan’s main islands, is on the top of my itinerary when I next travel to Japan (written in December 2016).
 It is a very elemental place.
 Kyushu is known for its active volcanoes, lava beaches and hot springs.
-The recent Kumamoto earthquake captured the world’s attention and highlighted the unstable nature of the island.
-I have seen both Kumamoto and Kyushu referred to as the Land of Fire.
-The origin of that name was an eye-opener for me, as is the fascinating history of the island called ‘the gateway to Japan’.
-(I’m pleased to say that I was finally able to spend 3 weeks in Kyushu in June 2017 – at the end of this introductory post I have included some photographic impressions of that wonderful time).
+The 2016 Kumamoto earthquake captured the world’s attention and highlighted the unstable nature of the island.
+Both Kumamoto and Kyushu are referred to as the ‘Land of Fire’.
+The origin of that name was an eye-opener for me, as is the fascinating history of the island called ‘The Gateway to Japan’.
+I am delighted to say that I was able to spend 3 weeks in Kyushu in June 2017.
+After introducing Kyushu, some photographic impressions of that wonderful time are shared below.

-As someone with a keen interest in the elements in Japan, and as a ‘woman on fire‘, I was excited to learn that Kyushu was known as the Land of Fire.
+As someone with a keen interest in the elements in Japan, and as a ‘woman on fire‘, I was excited to learn that Kyushu was known as the ‘Land of Fire’.
 With the number of active volcanoes in the region, this intuitively makes sense.
 Mt Aso in central Kyushu is the most active volcano in Japan, and some say the world.
 Sakurajima, another very active volcano, sits opposite the town of Kagoshima in the south of Kyushu.
-The volcano, and the town found on it’s lower slopes, was featured in the recent BBC series ‘Joanna Lumley’s Japan‘.
+The volcano, and the town found on its lower slopes, was featured in the BBC series ‘Joanna Lumley’s Japan‘.
 Seeing the children wearing hard-hats on their way to school (to avoid volcanic debris) is a practical adaptation to local conditions.

 Given the fiery nature of Kyushu’s landscapes, I was surprised and intrigued to read that the origin of the ‘Land of Fire’ (Hi no Kuni) came from fires seen on the sea.
 As early as the mid-eighth century, Tsukushi (as Kyushu was then called) was known as the isle of unknown fires.
 The fires in question arise from a magical interplay of light, air and water in the inland seas off the west coast of Kyushu.
 They are known as shiranui and their source has been explored and debated for centuries.
 The inclusion of these unknown fires in the Nihon Shoki, the second oldest book of classical Japanese history, demonstrates the interest in the phenomenon over the ages.

-‘Nuclear fire’ is also found in Kyushu.
+As well as natural fires, ‘nuclear fire’ is found in Kyushu.
 The Sendai Nuclear Power Plant in Kagoshima Prefecture was the first restarted after the Fukushima Daiichi Nuclear disaster occurred in March 2011.
 Given the geologically active nature of Kyushu, as well as the rest of Japan, the concerns about the safety of the reactors is understandable.
 Fire and energy are inextricably linked, whatever form it takes.
-I am really looking forward to visiting Kyushu to personally experience fire and the other elements that abound there.
+I was really looking forward to visiting Kyushu to personally experience fire and the other elements that abound there.

 I would highly recommend visiting the FPDC if you find yourself in Fukuoka.
 Their displays show that Kyushu is not only a land of fire (e.g. volcanoes, hot springs), it is also a land of water (flooding was particularly bad in 2017; tsunamis also occur), a land of earth (earthquakes represent both earth and fire) and a land of air (typhoons are common bringing with them torrential rain and high winds).
 Then there are the diverse, stimulating and memorable cultural activities across Kyushu associated with the elements.
 It is an elemental hotspot!

-There is such a rich and fascinating history in a relatively small area.
-Allan Grapard has written an excellent book on Shugendo in the Kunisaki Peninsula.
-The locals gave the syncretic religion a different name – Rokugo Manzan.
-The practices such as fire walking (pictured to my right) are found across both (the same?) religions.
+There is such a rich and fascinating history to discover in a relatively small area on the Peninsula.
+Although many of the temples in the region were destroyed in the Meiji Restoration, those that are left were remarkable.
+Allan Grapard has written a fascinating book titled ‘Mountain Mandalas: Shugendo in Kyushu‘ that includes Kunisaki.
+When we visited, the region was celebrating 1300 years of a syncretic religion similar to Shugendo, called Rokugo Manzan.
+The practices such as fire walking (pictured to my right above) are found across both (the same?) religions.
 Images of Fudo Myoo, known as the fire god, were prevalent at the temples we visited on the tour, including this one.
 He is one of the more popular deities in Japan.